-Here you need to keep in mind that Aadhaar eKYC is contingent upon the information provided by an individual to the UIDAI for receiving the unique 12-digit Aadhaar number.
-If you have received your Aadhaar number, and subsequently want to invest in mutual funds, or open a Demat Account> for investing in stock markets, the fund house or the broking firm will use the eKYC Application Programming Interface (API) to get access to your Aadhar details.
-Through the eKYC API, any licensed service provider can then verify a customer.
-Remember, only UIDAI-licensed users can avail the feature of KYC verification online.
+Aadhaar-based eKYC depends on the information provided by an individual to UIDAI to receive the unique 12-digit Aadhaar number.
+Upon receiving your Aadhaar number, it is easy to invest in fund houses as they use the eKYC Application Programming Interface (API) to get access to your Aadhar information.
+Through this, any licensed service provider can then verify a customer.

-Here, you have to provide your 12-digit Aadhaar number along with biometrics such as fingerprints or iris scan.
-Let’s understand this with the help of an example.
-If you want to invest in mutual funds, the relevant person in the fund house will complete the process of mutual fund eKYC online, using your biometrics.
-A similar authentication process can be done by a broking firm for opening your Demat Account.
+1. Using Biometrics: Here, you have to provide your 12-digit Aadhaar number along with biometrics such as fingerprints or iris scan and if you are interested in investing, then the relevant authority in the fund house will complete the verification process through this method.

 Difference between Aadhaar authentication and Aadhaar eKYC: